• Skip to primary navigation

 Furikake is a Japanese seasoning made of dry seaweed (nori), sesame seeds, and salt.
 There are many varieties of furikake, which often include bonito flakes, rice puffs, shrimp, and other savory bits.
 For everyday seasoning, we use a classic furikake with the most basic ingredients.
 Furikake is one of my favorite seasonings.
 We put it on vegetables, rice, popcorn, the list goes on.
 It adds a tasty umami flavor to anything you add it to without being overpoweringly salty.

 Interested in another way to use furikake?
-Check out Furikake and Lemon Shishito Peppers.
+Check out our Blistered Shishito Peppers.

 Sauteed Green Beans with Furikake with lemon slices on plate.

-• Olive Oil - Extra virgin olive oil is the best fat to cook the green beans in because it is both flavorful and healthy.
+• Olive Oil - Extra virgin olive oil is the best fat to cook the green beans in because it is flavorful.

 • Haricot Verts Green Beans - These garden fresh green beans are light and scrumptious.